Perfect Basmati Rice recipe with 9 tips

 Cooking rice is one of the easiest recipes.
 But, cooking basmati rice can be tricky sometimes, as there are different brands and varieties of long-grain rice.

 While experimenting with different brands, I noticed the rice: water ratio varied.
 You can notice the same in many recipes on the internet too.
-After a few trials and errors, I came up with the exact rice: water ratio that works for most of the brands.
+After a few trials and errors, I came up with the exact basmati rice to water ratio that works for most of the brands.

 This no-fail Basmati Rice recipe is guaranteed to become one of your favorite recipes!